 Taganga is a small town located in a picturesque bay just over the hills from Santa Marta.
-While probably not on a must see list for Colombia, the view of the bay’s flanking hills running into the sea is quite pretty and may be worth the time to check out if you have the time.
-If you think you might visit Taganga, read on for this travel guide to Taganga where you will learn how to get there, available accommodations, and what to do while there.
+While probably not on a must see list for Colombia, the view of the bay’s flanking hills running into the sea is quite pretty and is worth the time to check out if you have the time.
+Read on for a complete travel guide to Taganga, Colombia where you will learn how to get there, available accommodations, and what to do in Taganga.

 *Disclosure: This post contains affiliate links, which simply means if you click them and go on to make a purchase, I can receive a commission.
 There is no additional cost to you.
 To learn more please consult out Disclosure Policy.

 So, several years back, when I first moved to Colombia and Cartagena, Taganga was a popular destination as a party and hangout spot for backpackers visiting Colombia’s northern Caribbean coast.
 Besides boasting gorgeous surroundings, the town had a proliferation of hostels, restaurants, and even a budding nightlife.

 However, the town seems to have suffered a bit of a decline.
 Looking at travel forum posts there seems to have been some problems with robberies, and as of my last visit in July 2018, the town’s infrastructure has not improved much since 2011 when I arrived in Colombia.
 There was also a high profile issue with an Israeli-run hotel that doubled as a drug and prostitute den.